Living Legacies

 large article sounding the alarm over the fate of the humanities, whose

-importance, the author argued, is greatly underestimated by the authorities
+importance, the author argued, is greatly underestimated by the authorities responsible

-that the arts-and-humanities people feel, and felt, an urge to speak up and, if
+arts-and-humanities people feel, and felt, an urge to speak up and, if

 possible, take self-defending and self-promoting measures.
 One great advocate

-of this movement in the earlier period was the German philosopher Wilhelm Dilthey, who, in 1883, coined the inimitable word Geisteswissenschaften.
+of this movement in the earlier period was the German philosopher Wilhelm

-result of this struggle for academic life.
+Academy was at least in part a result of this struggle for academic life.

 Now